Skip to content

 How Boomcycle Digital Marketing helped a local business grow amidst a veritable glut of office space options in the San Ramon area, following the departure of giant Chevron.

-Read Case StudyStep 6: Create Content-Rich Pages That Deserve to Rank
+Step 6: Create Content-Rich Pages That Deserve to Rank

 Hardly anyone pays attention to that last point.
 What is your Unique Selling Proposition?
 Why should someone do business with you instead of your 50 competitors?

+These pages should speak the language your customers use, not industry jargon they don’t understand.
 Structure your content with entity-rich page titles, meta tags, H1 and H2 headings.
 Answer the questions people actually ask.
-Include proof elements like customer testimonials, before-and-after photos, or brief case examples that demonstrate your expertise.
+Include proof elements: customer testimonials, before-and-after photos, brief case examples that demonstrate your expertise rather than just asserting it.

 Strong internal linking between related pages helps both users and search engines understand your site’s structure and topical relationships.
-When you mention a related service, always link to that service page, but use varied anchor text.
+When you mention a related service, link to that service page.
+Use varied anchor text.
+Build pillar or “hub” pages that connect to related spoke pages.
+This creates topical clusters that signal expertise to Google and provide clear pathways for visitors.

-For comprehensive guidance on building an SEO strategy that encompasses all these elements, explore professional SEO services that can grow your business.
+For comprehensive guidance on building an SEO strategy that encompasses all of these elements, explore professional SEO services that can grow your business.

 Step 7: Create SEO-Optimized Location and Service-Area Pages